OneUIProject/OneUI-Design-Library/README.md

 # Samsung OneUi Design
 A library for Android, which make your app look like Samsung's OneUI.
-Tested in AndroidStudio.
+In this library there is a theme which will apply for each View (see [Progress](##Progress)) in your layout.
+This library has been tested in AndroidStudio, but should work in other IDEs too.

-Excuse my bad english, if you want you can correct it :)
+Excuse my bad english, feel free correct it :)

 ## Screenshots

 ## Installation

-- add the dependencies to build.gradle (Module: ...)
+1. add the dependencies to build.gradle (Module: ...)
 ```gradle
 repositories {
     maven {